 Doriston

 Doriston is a small community situated southeast of Egmont and the Skookumchuck Narrows.
 When I say small, I mean small.
 There are 13 properties side by side over the space of a couple kilometres.
 Each one extends approximately 1000 feet back from the shoreline.
-There is only one property that is open and lived in year round.
+There are only a couple of properties that are open and lived in year round.

 The area was first settled back in the early 1900’s when a sawmill was built.
 A number of people moved into the area shortly after to log, fish and farm and in 1912 a school was built.
 There were generally between eight and 12 students and one teacher who taught everything.